 STEP 4: Roof Type

 Next, you must choose which roof type will suit you best.
 This does make a difference as each type of roof has its pros and one may be more suitable for the location and purpose:

 Gable roof.
 This provides extra storage space for large items.
 Also great if you are going to spend a fair bit of time in the shed when a bit of headroom will help with comfort.
 Finally, it also allows water to run off if you have opted for a freestanding shed exposed to the weather.

 Flat roof.
 If you are opting for a small shed to go against the home this works great for fitting under the eaves.
 It also provides an extra shelf on top of the shed if it is not exposed to the elements.

 Skillion or Sloping roof.
-These are perfect for sheds built against the wall of a home, but may still be exposed to weather.
-The slope provides water runoff away from the wall and of course it also provides some extra height at the back from any longer or awkward items which need storing (surfboards).
+These are perfect for sheds built against the wall of a home, but may still be exposed to the weather.
+The slope provides water runoff away from the wall and of course, it also provides some extra height at the back from any longer or awkward items which need storing (surfboards).

 STEP 5: Zinc of Colour

 Just like choosing the design of the shed, you also have a range of colours to choose from, particularly when it comes to steel sheds.

 Zinc Steel: This is the standard metallic colour you often see.
-This is generally cheaper than colour steel but is exact same quality and durability.
+This is generally cheaper than colour steel but is the exact same quality and durability.
 The only difference is the look and price.
 It’s the best choice for customers on a budget.

 Colour Steel: Choosing a colour for your garden shed is always a bonus because you can match it to its surroundings or add a little colour to your backyard.
 If you do have the extra budget to opt for a colour, we recommend doing so.